-Payroll Tax Guide to Legislation 2017-18
+Payroll Tax Guide to Legislation 2018-19 up to 31 December 2018

 Payroll tax is a state tax calculated on wages paid or payable and applies in all states and territories.
 It is collected and administered in accordance with the Payroll Tax Act 2009 and Taxation Administration Act 1996.